heathersherry/Tensors-for-General-Graph-Processing-and-Learning/README.md

 ### Machine Learning on Tensors
-1. Tensor Relational Algebra for Distributed Machine Learning System Design (VLDB 2021) [[Paper](http://www.vldb.org/pvldb/vol14/p1338-yuan.pdf)]
-2. Exploiting tensor networks for efficient machine learning (PhD thesis) [[Link](https://hub.hku.hk/handle/10722/308618)]
+1. Exploiting tensor networks for efficient machine learning (PhD thesis) [[Link](https://hub.hku.hk/handle/10722/308618)]
 > * This thesis explores the tensorization and compression of machine learning models (SVMs and RBMs).
-3. A Tensor Compiler for Unified Machine Learning Prediction Serving (OSDI 2020) (The Hummingbird project) [[Paper](https://web.eecs.umich.edu/~mosharaf/Readings/Hummingbird.pdf)]
+2. A Tensor Compiler for Unified Machine Learning Prediction Serving (OSDI 2020) (The Hummingbird project) [[Paper](https://web.eecs.umich.edu/~mosharaf/Readings/Hummingbird.pdf)]
 > * It compiles featurization operators and traditional ML models (e.g., decision trees) into a small set of tensor operations.
-4. Compiling Classical ML Pipelines into Tensor Computations for One-size-fits-all Prediction Serving (System for ML Workshop, NeurIPS 2019) (The Hummingbird project) [[Paper](http://learningsys.org/neurips19/assets/papers/27_CameraReadySubmission_Hummingbird%20(5).pdf)]
+3. Compiling Classical ML Pipelines into Tensor Computations for One-size-fits-all Prediction Serving (System for ML Workshop, NeurIPS 2019) (The Hummingbird project) [[Paper](http://learningsys.org/neurips19/assets/papers/27_CameraReadySubmission_Hummingbird%20(5).pdf)]
 > * It compile classical ML pipelines end-to-end into tensor computations.
 It thereby seamlessly leverages the features provided by DNN inference systems, e.g., ease of deployment, operator optimizations and GPU support.

 ### Graph Representation and Learning on Tensors